TooMuchTism/JSVRCTTS/README.md

 TODO: add more platforms here.
 Side note: I really wouldnt recomend running commands from random github repos you find around the place.
 Side side note: if you dont want to use `edge tts` just change out the command in "GEN.CONF" for whatever you wish to use.

+Also you'll need python3 to run the script, thats it though.